astsu777/dotfiles/README.md

 In this repository, the *vim* folder contains all the necessary configuration files for *VIM*.
 However, I use *Neovim* as my text editor (mostly for new window stuff) but don't have a specific config file for it: the *~/.config/nvim/init.vim"* is actually a symlink to the *.vimrc*.
 When deploying my dotfiles, simply simlink the *vim* folder to *~/.config/nvim* and it will work.

 Because the *VIM* configuration is quite light, it is fully compatible with *Neovim*.
 There is no *Neovim* specific setting present.
 The colorscheme used is called *[kuroi](https://github.com/aonemd/kuroi.vim)* ans is made by *Aonemd*.
 I simply disabled the background to use the one set by the terminal emulator (usually a little bit transparent and dark).

-## W3M
-*W3M* is a text Web browser to run inside a terminal emulator.
-It can be very useful to read certain Web pages by only getting the text and not all the JavaScript, CSS, etc...
-It is very useful to be combined with a RSS reader such as *newsboat* for example.
-The custom config file */config/w3m/config* contains some customization but it stays very close to the defaults of the program.

 # Documentation - Local Folder
 ## Resources